 The Senate report also said: “France considers that it is doing its maximum to monitor its coast.
 During its hearing, the Directorate-General for Foreigners in France (DGEF) underlined that this effort had cost France €217 million.”

-To Pierre Roques, manager of Auberge des Migrants, an NGO that has been working with migrants in northern France since 2008, the current attempts by the French and the British are simply making things worse.
+But Pierre Roques, manager of Auberge des Migrants, an NGO that has been working with migrants in northern France since 2008, current attempts by both the French and the British are simply making things worse.

 “It is very difficult for the police to stop people from crossing.
 We are talking about 150km of coastline, not a port,” he said.
 “The more money the UK gives to France to militarise the border, the more migrants will turn to traffickers to try to make it across – because they have no legitimate way of doing so.”